Containers & Docker

 Docker Compose - Running Containers

-To run all containers and stand up a complete running instance of Smilr, simply run:
+To run all containers and stand up a complete local running instance of Smilr, simply run:

 This will start the containers and the MonogDB database, you will see a bunch of the console output as the services start.
 To run detached and not tie up your terminal, run with